-Storage area networks are high-speed data storage networks created between a group of specified devices.
-These devices can be in multiple locations.
-Storage area networks, or SANs, often use Fibre Channel technology to transmit signals across either copper or fiber cables.
+Storage area networks (SANs) are high-speed data storage networks created among a group of specified devices, often in multiple locations.
+SANs often use fibre channel technology to transmit signals across copper or fiber cables.
 Switches direct network traffic between locations.
-Fibre Channel is a good protocol for SANs; it’s fast, and it doesn’t drop packets, even when the network’s bandwidth is stretched.
+Fibre channel is a good protocol for SANs.
+It’s fast, and it doesn’t drop packets—even when the network’s bandwidth is stretched.

-SANs are popular with businesses that need to store important applications, such as databases, and also need fast connection to those applications.
-SANs are also a good choice for enterprises because the size of the network is scalable: many devices and servers can join a storage area network.
-It can be big or small as needed.
+SANs are popular with businesses that need to store important applications—databases, for example—while maintaining fast access to them.
+SANs are also a good choice for enterprises because the size of the network is scalable.
+Because many devices and servers can join a storage area network, it can be configured to any size that’s needed.

 Software-defined storage is a method of managing data storage services through software rather than hardware.
-The software does run on hardware, but it’s not bound to it: it’s an abstracted layer, and it can be moved between different pieces of hardware.
-Software-defined storage (SDS) is a flexible storage option, especially for companies with data centers, because it allows more hardware options.
-SDS infrastructure can run on a variety of hardware.

-Because software-defined storage can run on multiple pieces of hardware, it can be much less susceptible to vendor lock-in (being trapped with one vendor because of legal, monetary, or necessity reasons).
+The software runs on hardware, but it’s not bound to it—it’s an abstracted layer and it can be moved between different pieces of hardware.
+Software-defined storage (SDS) is a flexible storage option, especially for companies with data centers, because it allows more hardware options—SDS infrastructure can run on a variety of hardware.
+This makes it much less susceptible to vendor lock-in, an industry term for customers getting trapped with a single vendor because of legal, monetary, or compatibility reasons.

-SDS also offers multiple options for storing data and can run in different environments.
+SDS also offers multiple options for storing data, and can run in different environments.
 SDS architectures can automatically move stored data to different storage locations depending on how often it’s accessed.
 Moving data that isn’t accessed frequently, for example, to an archive platform could save a business more money because archive storage is less expensive.

 Businesses have three choices for cloud storage environments: public cloud, private cloud, and hybrid cloud.
 A public cloud environment is completely managed by a cloud service provider.
 A private cloud is managed by the business, often on premises and on company servers.
 Hybrid cloud combines cloud environments in whatever way a business needs.

-Hybrid cloud is a competitive offering from cloud providers: it offers businesses more flexibility for storing their data.
-Hybrid cloud is a good choice for businesses that have many different types of data and many workloads: some data might need to stay on premises, but some data might be best in an object pool in a public cloud, for example.
+Hybrid cloud is a competitive offering from cloud providers and offers businesses more flexibility for storing their data.
+Hybrid cloud is a good choice for businesses that have many different types of data and many workloads.
+Some data might need to stay on premises, but some data might be best in an object pool in a public cloud, for example.
 A hybrid environment provides more options.